stefanofa/awesome/README.md

 *   [redwoodjs/graphql](https://github.com/redwoodjs/graphql) - RedwoodGraphQL

-*   [kucherenko/jscpd](https://github.com/kucherenko/jscpd) - Copy/paste detector for programming source code.
+*   [kucherenko/jscpd](https://github.com/kucherenko/jscpd) - Copy/paste detector for programming source code, supports 223 formats.
+AI-ready with token-efficient reporter, skill and MCP server.

 *   [triggerdotdev/jsonhero-web](https://github.com/triggerdotdev/jsonhero-web) - JSON Hero is an open-source, beautiful JSON explorer for the web that lets you browse, search and navigate your JSON files at speed. 🚀.
 Built with 💜 by the Trigger.dev team.